Toggle menu

 Eligibility criteria for adult social care and support

-The national eligibility criteria require that in order for needs to be eligible, they must relate to an impairment or illness, mean a person cannot achieve at least two outcomes in their day-to-day life, and that as a result there is a significant impact on their wellbeing.
+The national eligibility criteria require that in order to be eligible, they must relate to an impairment or illness, meaning a person cannot achieve at least two outcomes in their day-to-day life, and that as a result, there is a significant impact on their wellbeing.
 The eligibility determination must be made without regard to whether a carer might be meeting those needs at the given time.

 The Social Care Institute of Excellence has published various articles that explain how this works in more detail.